msfchen/msfchen.github.io/_posts/2020-10-26-understanding-the-family-of-transformer-models-1.md

 ## **Language Models Based on the Transformer**

 Because language models can be trained on unlabeled text data and large amount of text data are readily available, general-purpose language models using the transformer architecture have been built with ever-increasing capacity.
 The learned language knowledge in such large-scale models can then be transfered to perform a wide variety of tasks by fine-tuning with small amount of task-specific labeled data.
-These models can be categorized into four groups, based on their language modeling approaches.
+These models can be categorized into five groups, based on their language modeling approaches.

 | Type of LM | Objective Function | Definitions |
 | :----: | :----: | ---- |